Unilever-Digital/knowledge-hub/README.md

-### Knowledge-hub

-Knowledge-hub is a Single-Page Application (SPA) designed to serve as a centralized knowledge hub.
+Knowledge-hub is designed to serve as a centralized knowledge hub.
 It leverages various technologies to deliver a user-friendly and informative experience.

 ### Tech Stack